Today we are releasing some new physics properties and functions for BaseParts! They do require some explanation, so read on!

 void ApplyAngularImpulse(Vector3 angularImpulse)- apply an angular impulse to the assembly

-BasePart.RotVelocity will be deprecated soon.
-There are multiple issues in their operation when dealing with a part and its assembly.
+BasePart.RotVelocity are now deprecated (hidden from Properties window).
+There were multiple issues in their operation when dealing with a part and its assembly.
 For example, setting velocity on a part that isn’t a root part just doesn’t work, but it always reads the velocity of the specific part.
 The

 AssemblyAngularVelocity properties, along with the new impulse functions, should provide all of the options necessary for setting specific velocities.

-BasePart:GetVelocityAtPosition(Vector3 position) which will return the specific velocity for any point on your assembly (more flexible than BasePart.Velocity).
+BasePart:GetVelocityAtPosition(Vector3 position) has been added which will return the specific velocity for any point on your assembly (more flexible than BasePart.Velocity).

 Thanks for reading this big post!
 We are working on a more in-depth and definitive article about Assemblies for the developer hub.
 If you have questions, please post them here!